anna099/hegel/actualisation/1-ethos.md

 > In a free people reason is in truth actualized.
 It is a current living spirit
 > not only in that the individual finds his *destiny* [*Bestimmung*], that is,
 > his universal and singular essence, expressed and found present as thinghood,
-> but also that he himself is this essence and that he has also achived his
+> but also that he himself is this essence and that he has also achieved his
 > destiny.[^24]

 So far, this seems very triumphant.
 The individual has achieved their destiny;